cwpearson/cupti/README.md

 Install CUDA and CUDNN.

-    ...
+As an additional step, make sure the CUPTI library is in your `LD_LIBRARY_PATH`.
+For example:

+    export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/usr/local/cuda/extras/CUPTI/lib64"

-Modify `env.sh` to point to the right libraries.
+Modify `env.sh` to point `CPROF_ROOT` to wherever you checked out cupti.
+For example

+    export CPROF_ROOT="/home/pearson/cupti"

 Build the profiling library (`prof.so`).